-In this study, we discuss the phenophases that constitute the cork oak vegetative spring growing season (bud development, budburst, shoot elongation, leaf senescence and trunk growth) in two contrasting years, one being a naturally occurring extreme drought.
-Each phenophase is characterized by timing, duration and growth.
-Also, the nitrogen resorption efficiency is determined and compared between the mild and extreme dry year.
-In this way, we aimed to assess the effect of the extreme dry year on the cork oak spring phenology and growth.
-More specifically, we hypothesised that drought would 1) affect the timing of the different phenophases; 2) decrease the length of the spring growing season negatively affecting growth and; 3) increase the nitrogen resorption efficiency from senescent to new leaves.
+In this study, we discuss the phenophases characterizing the vegetative growing season of cork oak in spring (bud development, budburst, shoot elongation, leaf senescence, and trunk growth) in two contrasting years, a mild and an extremely dry year.
+Each phenophase is characterized by timing, duration, and growth.
+Also, the nitrogen resorption efficiency is determined and compared between the mild and extremely dry year.
+We aimed to assess the effect of the extreme dry year on the cork oak spring phenology and growth.
+More specifically, we hypothesised that drought would: 1) affect the timing of the different phenophases; 2) decrease the length of the spring growing season, negatively affecting growth and; 3) increase the nitrogen resorption efficiency from senescent to new leaves.

 2 Materials and methods